ai2cm/fv3core/CONTRIBUTING.rst

 We manage the list of syntax requirements using `pre-commit <https://pre-commit.com/>`__.
 This:
    - runs formatting and compliance checks for you
    - required to pass to merge a PR
-This initially was a call to 'black' `Black
+This initially was a call to `Black
 <https://github.com/ambv/black>`__ which reformats your code to a set of accepted
 standards.
 Pre-commit now includes other adjustments and checks listed in the .pre-commit-config.yaml file.